Connect with others who understand.

 Fighting the Stigma

-It’s important to have people in your life who understand what you’re going through and can make you feel supported.
+It helps to have people who truly understand what you’re going through.
 One member of MyDepressionTeam described the support they get on this site: “I really like this site.
-It's great to be able to talk to people that know exactly what you’re going through.
-I don't get that at home sometimes.
-I know my husband tries, but sometimes it's too much for him.”
+It’s great to be able to talk to people that know exactly what you’re going through.
+I don’t get that at home sometimes.
+I know my husband tries, but sometimes it’s too much for him.”

-Talk with your medical team about what resources are available to you.
-They can connect you to treatment, support groups, and social services that can help you live your life to the fullest.
+You don’t have to go through this alone.
+Talk to your healthcare provider about resources that may be available to you.
+They can help you access treatment, support groups, and social services — tools that can help you live more fully.

 Talk With Others Who Understand

-On MyDepressionTeam, the social network and online support group for those living with depression, more than 143,000 members talk about a range of personal experiences and struggles.
+On MyDepressionTeam, the social network and online support group for those living with depression, members talk about a range of personal experiences and struggles.

 A MyDepressionTeam Member